 - Remove the leaves from the broccoli rabe and set them aside.

 - In the meantime, add the other half of your broccoli rabe leaves, basil, pine nuts, and garlic to a food processor.
 With the motor running, slowly add your olive oil.
 Stir in the parmesan.
 Season with salt & pepper to taste.
 Set aside.
+This is your pesto.

 - Finely dice your broccoli rabe stems & florets.
-Heat 3 tablespoon avocado oil in a saute pan over medium heat.
+Heat 3 tbsp avocado oil in a saute pan over medium heat.
 Add your shallot, broccoli rabe stems, and florets.
 Season with salt and pepper.
 Cook until tender, 4-5 minutes.

 - Mix your cooked broccoli rabe stems & florets with the ricotta cheese in a bowl.
 Season with salt and pepper to taste.
 Set aside.